andrewnguyen41/saga-nodejs-kafka/README.md

 cd paymentService && yarn start
 ```

-##
+## Customization and Extension

+This project is designed to serve as a foundation for managing distributed payment transactions.
+However, you can further customize and extend it based on your specific requirements.
+Some potential areas for customization include:

+- Adding additional services or steps to the Saga pattern to handle more complex transaction workflows.
+- Incorporating monitoring and logging solutions to gain deeper insights into the transaction process.
+- Introducing error handling strategies to enhance fault tolerance and resilience.

-Feel free to delve into the code and make adjustments to suit your specific requirements.
-If you encounter any questions or issues, don't hesitate to reach out.
+Feel free to explore the code and make adjustments to align it with your unique needs.

+## Support and Feedback

+If you have any questions, encounter issues, or would like to contribute, please don't hesitate to reach out.
+Your feedback is highly valued!

 Happy coding!